This article shows through a 10 minutes video how to implement Hyper-V replication automatic failover and load balancing of VMs.

 Each VM is replicated and automatically restarted independently.
 Some VMs can run on the first Hyper-V server and are replicated and restarted on the second Hyper-V server.
 Other VMs can run on the second Hyper-V server and are replicated and restarted on the first Hyper-V server.
 The load balancing of VMs between the two servers are controlled by the administrator through the SafeKit web console.
 By clicking on a swap button, the administrator can move a VM from one Hyper-V server to the other.

 The solution requires no shared disk and no special Windows configuration.
-Only 2 Windows 2012 R2 servers or 2 Windows 8.1 machines (both contain Hyper-V) are necessary.
+Only 2 Windows servers are necessary.
 The SafeKit software is installed on both of them.

 This solution is a customization of a SafeKit mirror module for a Hyper-V VM.
 The same architecture can be applied to an application like Microsoft SQL Server or Oracle or other applications with file replication at byte level and application failover in a mirror cluster.